SlicerProstate/SliceTracker-guide/docs/user_guide/continue_without_preop.md

   -- | --
  Created target appears in the main UI target table with its initial name. | Double click onto the name cell of the target that you want to rename.

-After you finished setting and renaming of targets, click `Done setting targets` button below the target table.
+After you finished setting and renaming of targets, click the checkmark button below the target table.
 The following prompt will be displayed.

 <center>![](../images/no_preop_finishing_prompt.png)